ronpang/Smart-Plant-WIZnet-Ethernet-HAT-Raspberry-PI-PICO-/README.md

 1. Soil Moisture Sensor - A0
 2. Light Sensor - A1

+### External circuit
+1. Water valve required to use another circuit to prevent any short circuit that may causes to the developing board
+2. Resistor is required to reduce current from the supply to the water valves input current requirement

 ## 📚 Software
 ### Bundles:
-1. Circuit Python 7.0 (1 MB) (information)
+1. [Circuit Python 7.0][link-circuit python] (it required to use 1 MB from the flash)
-2. Adafruit circuit python bundle (information) - Use the latest version from adafruit bundle page
+2. [Adafruit circuit python bundle] [link-adafruit] - Use the latest version from adafruit bundle page
-3. WIZnet's circuit python bundle (information) - Use the latest version from WIZnet bundle page
+3. [WIZnet's circuit python bundle] [link-wiznet] - Use the latest version from WIZnet bundle page

 ### Required Libraries from adafruit bundle:
 1. adafruit_bus_services folder